 It depends on your lifestyle, personality, and career goals.
 If you prefer a fast-paced nightlife setting, enjoy making cocktails, and thrive in social environments, bartending might be the better fit.
 If you love coffee, prefer early shifts, and enjoy a steady customer flow, being a Barista could be the right choice.

-Bartenders usually have a higher earning potential due to tips, especially in busy bars or high-end venues.
-The base hourly wage for bartenders may be lower than a Barista’s, but tips often make up for it, sometimes doubling or tripling earnings.
-Baristas, on the other hand, typically earn a stable hourly wage, with occasional tips that are usually lower than those of bartenders.
+Bartenders usually have a higher earning potential due to tips, especially in busy bars or high-end venues — where tips can sometimes double or triple their earnings.
+Baristas, on the other hand, typically earn a stable hourly wage, with occasional tips that are usually lower than those given to Bartenders.

 No formal experience is required for either role, but having prior customer service experience helps.
 Many Bartenders start as Barbacks, learning on the job before transitioning to a full bartending role.
 Some states require bartending licenses.
 Baristas can also be trained on the job, though knowledge of coffee brewing techniques and latte art can be an advantage.